 The second Woman in the World to Earn a Philosophy Doctorate

 In 1731 Tacconi invited philosophers from the university, as well as the archbishop of Bologna, Prospero Cardinal Lambertini, to examine her progress.
 Lambertini and the philosophers were very impressed.
 Word quickly spread of Bassi’s intelligence, and in 1732 she was at the centre of a series of public events organized by Lambertini.
 On March 20 Bassi was admitted to the Bologna Academy of Sciences as an honorary member, and she was its first female member.
-April 17, at age 20, Bassi defended her theses for the degree of doctor of philosophy in the Palazzo Pubblico.
+April 17, at age 20, Bassi defended her theses for the degree of doctor of philosophy in the Palazzo Publico.
 On May 12, when Bassi received her degree, the excitement in Bologna over her accomplishments culminated in public celebrations and with collections of poetry published in her honour.
 On June 27 she defended another set of theses about the properties of water, which led to her being awarded an honorary post at the university as a professor in physics.
 Thus, Bassi became the second woman in the world to earn a philosophy doctorate after Elena Cornaro Piscopia in 1678, fifty-four years prior.
+Germany’s first female doctorate was earned by Dorothea Erxleben in medical sciences in 1715.

 Lecturing at the University of Bologna